-Thyroid disease is the most common and treatable cause of heavy menstrual bleeding.
+Thyroid disease is a common and treatable cause of heavy menstrual bleeding.
 Experts say that thyroid function should be evaluated in every case of heavy menstrual bleeding and that doing so “would avoid unnecessary surgeries and exposure to hormones.”

 Ask your doctor to test your thyroid and then ask to see the results.
 If your TSH is higher than 3 mIU/L, it could be a sign of subclinical hypothyroidism (underactive thyroid).

-Also, if you have thyroid disease in your family, look at the test “thyroid antibodies” or “TPO antibodies,” which is the marker of autoimmune thyroid disease or Hashimoto’s disease.
-Autoimmune thyroid disease affects one in four women and can cause symptoms of underactive thyroid (including heavy periods) even when TSH is normal.
+Also, if you have thyroid disease in your family, ask your doctor to test “thyroid antibodies” or “TPO antibodies,” which you may have to pay for privately.
+TPO antibodies is the marker of autoimmune thyroid disease or Hashimoto’s disease and can cause symptoms of underactive thyroid (including heavy periods) even when TSH is normal.